vanvfields/Microsoft-365/Incident Response/ReadMe.md

 <b>5) Investigate-UserSignInHistory.ps1:</b> Use this script to get available sign-in data for the specified username.
 You must have the AzureADIncidentResponse module installed.

+<b>6) Investigate-UserActivityHistory.ps1:</b> Use this script to get activities from the Unified audit log for the specified username.
+You must have the ExchangeOnlineManagement module.

-<b>6) Investigate-SignInByIpAddress.ps1:</b> Use this script to get available sign-in data for the specified IP address.
+<b>7) Investigate-SignInByIpAddress.ps1:</b> Use this script to get available sign-in data for the specified IP address.
 You must have the AzureADIncidentResponse module installed.

-<b>7) Remediate-CompromisedUser.ps1:</b> Use this script to disable and revoke access, and reset a user's password (and optionally re-enable access).
+<b>8) Remediate-CompromisedUser.ps1:</b> Use this script to disable and revoke access, and reset a user's password (and optionally re-enable access).
 You must have the AzureAD module installed.